eth_unsubscribe

 3.4.
 Unsubscribe

-Press Ctrl+C in the terminal window to close the connection and cancel the subscription.
-Alternatively, you can use eth_unsubscribe to cancel the subscription while keeping the connection open.
-Send the subscription ID connected to the channel in the params field as shown in the example below to cancel that subscription.
+Alternatively, use eth_unsubscribe to cancel a subscription while keeping the connection open.
+Pass the subscription ID associated with the channel in params as shown in the example below.

 {